RAHULRNAIR2000/Java-Learnings/README.md

      8. Learned how the data flow works inside Springboot
      9. Learned the need for 4 layers in Springboot
      10. Learned to connect MySQL database with spring-boot application

+# Projects Built

+     1. Employee Management System
+                >
+                >
+                >
+                >
+     2. Blog Posting Website
+                > Tech stacks used: Spirngboot, React
+                > Performed CREATE and READ operations using Springboot layer structure
+                > Used Mysql database for storing and maintaining data
+                > Used POSTMAN to check the working of Endpoints (both path variable and request body)
+                > Used Axios Library to make HTTP request